nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/query-endpoint.md

 elasticsearch.override.pageproviders=default_search,REST_API_SEARCH_ADAPTER
 ```

 Note that the [`default_search`]({{page page='page-provider-aggregates'}}) is the only page provider querying on Elasticsearch by default.
 When defining `elasticsearch.override.pageproviders` conf property, don't forget to add it else it won't be querying Elasticsearch anymore.
-See also [How to Make a Page Provider or Content View Query Elasticsearch Index]({{page page='how-to-make-a-page-provider-or-content-view-query-elasticsearch-index'}}).
+See also [HOWTO: Make a Page Provider or Content View Query Elasticsearch Index]({{page page='how-to-make-a-page-provider-or-content-view-query-elasticsearch-index'}}).

 ### Page Provider